20 Bluetooth Implementations and Labs

 Why It Happens: Developers want to ensure no advertisements are missed, so they maximize scan window.
 But BLE scanning consumes 5-15mA continuously - comparable to active Wi-Fi.
 For mains-powered gateways this is fine, but battery-powered devices suffer severely.

 The Fix: Calculate the trade-off between scan duty cycle and advertisement detection probability.
-For most beacons, 10-30% duty cycle catches >95% of advertisements:
+The right answer depends on how fast you must detect a beacon.

 Consider your beacon advertising interval when tuning scan parameters - you don’t need 100% duty cycle if beacons advertise frequently.